TheFifthRider/fate-slash-fate/docs/classes.md

 ## Foreigner
 Aspect:	***Ties to the Unknown***
-Stunt:	You can invoke Ties to the Unknown to perform a powerful, unpredictable effect tied to your Elder God's will.
+Stunt:	You can invoke Ties to the Unknown to succeed at a cost on anything you're trying to do, where the cost is temporarily becoming a terminal for the entity you are tied to.

 ## Alter Ego
 Aspect:	***Built from Tremendous Power***